9 tricky housemates and how to deal with them

 As the dirty dishes pile up, opened cans of old tuna start appearing in the fridge and you run out of clean forks three times a day, the cracks in the friendly house dynamic might slowly start to appear.

-Nightmare housemates fall into several categories.
-And while we'd never encourage stereotyping, labelling tricky flatmates in this way makes it much easier to work out how to handle them.
+Worse still, there's not just one type of nightmare housemate – they fall into several categories.
+While we'd never encourage stereotyping, labelling tricky flatmates in this way makes it much easier to work out how to handle them!

 The Spoilt Brat

-They probably took a 'gap yah' to explore their 'inner selves' (and love telling you about it incessantly).
+They probably took a gap year to explore their 'inner selves' (and love telling you about it incessantly).
 They have more designer gear than you can shake a stick at but are constantly moaning about having nothing to wear.

 How to handle The Spoilt Brat